rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/august.md

 	New [rapyuta.io resource](/developer-guide/create-software-packages/builds) which converts your source code into a container image.
 	Builds can be referenced when creating packages and makes it possible for the developer to automate the flow from git to operations and integrate it with existing CI/CD systems and QA processes.

+{{% notice info %}}
 Your existing packages are backward compatible, to use the existing packages please clone them using the clone button.
+{{% /notice %}}

 #### SDK
 - **rapyuta.io Python SDK [0.16.0](/developer-guide/tooling-automation/python-sdk/#installation) released**
 - Added BuildEndpoints and BuildOperation SDK methods